KittenPrincess1/COMP20008_Assignment2/README.md

-# This is the heading
+# Code for our COMP20008 assignment 2

-Put a description of how this code works
+To run the code, simply run python main.py.
+This should generate all of the PNGs referenced in our report